Dependent Care Account Eligible Expenses

 Babysitter Inside or Outside of Participant’s Household

-Yes, unless babysitter is a child of the employee (or spouse) under age 19, or is otherwise claimed as a dependent by the employee or spouse on IRS for 1040.
+Yes, unless the babysitter is a child of the participant or the participant's spouse under age 19 or is otherwise claimed as a dependent on the IRS for 1040.

 Chauffeur